Crestron/CH5ShellUtilitiesCli/src/cli/import-libraries/README.md

     ch5-shell-cli import:library -z {path} --all

 Options:
-    -h, --help,         Help for Importing libraries from the './app/project/libraries/' folder -z, --zipFile,      Prefix for full location path of the zip file to be imported -l, --list,         Prefix for list of file names -f, --force         Force the program to overwrite the target files with the source files and avoid any confirmation
+    -h, --help,         Help for importing libraries from the './app/project/libraries/' folder -z, --zipFile,      Prefix for full location path of the zip file to be imported -l, --list,         Prefix for list of file names -f, --force         Force the program to overwrite the target files with the source files and avoid any confirmation